SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mlc.rst

 **(+++)** All values defining the time windows for measuring noise and signal are relative to P arrival time, read :ref:`Time grammar <time-grammar>`.

+The default values are valid for SW-Germany (:cite:t:`stange-2006`).
 The Wood-Anderson simulation will convert input velocity data to ground displacement in mm.
 The input data may be of a different unit after applying :confval:`amplitudes.MLc.preFilter`, e.g. when integration is applied, and / or